 In early 2015, I was at my wits’ end.
 My business had been growing leaps and bounds.
-I was working constantly on projects, client maintenance requests and a overwhelmed with the back end updates that needed to happen.
-I would wake up in the middle of the night and think, “I wonder if (insert client name) has updated his WordPress files”.
-That answer was always no and I’d get up and do it at 3am.
+I was constantly working on projects and client maintenance requests and overwhelmed with the back-end updates that needed to happen.
+I would wake up in the middle of the night and think, “I wonder if (insert client name) has updated his WordPress files .”That answer was always no, and I’d get up and do it at 3 am.
 Yes, I was nuts.
 I also was so busy working that I had my lowest income month in years.
 I couldn’t stop and invoice people.
-I had to admit to myself, I needed an intervention.
-I was never saying no and I had 44 websites in progress.
+I had to admit to myself that I needed an intervention.
+I was never saying no, and I had 44 websites in progress.
 That’s not a misprint.
 I was working on 44 new websites or redesigns at one time.

-ManageWP is the start and finish to my day.
+ManageWP is the start and finish of my day.
 After WordPress, it’s the single most important tool I use.
 I have plans to share exactly how I set up my care plans in a later post.
 This is just the beginning of the story.